sandner-art/Poly-Sim/README.md

 ## License

-Poly-Sim is research and educational tool, with [MIT License](LICENSE).
+Poly-Sim is a research and educational tool.
+The source code is licensed under the [MIT License](LICENSE), allowing broad reuse and modification.

+Scientific papers, documentation, and other textual materials in this repository are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/), promoting open research and collaborative development.